If you want to learn Italian, YouTube videos can help in your journey!

 Check out this example video on Italian Vocabulary – Family:

-On this channel, you’ll learn Italian with Veronica and the rest of her team in Cagliari, the heart of the island Sardinia.
+On this channel, you’ll learn Italian videos with Veronica and the rest of her team in Cagliari, the heart of the island Sardinia.
 They built an actual school for tourists and newcomers to Italy, which is where they share these teachings on their YouTube channel.
 She uses visuals, costumes, and on-location settings to make her Italian-learning videos more interesting and fun to watch!

 Check out this example video on Lesson 1: